forbearing/k8s/README.md

 3. namespace specified in `New()` or `NewOrDie()` funciton.
 4. namespace will be ignored if k8s resource is cluster scope.
+5. if namespace is empty, default to "default" namespace.

 ## Installation